araknv/Sark-Machine-Learning/README.md

 # Sark-Machine-Learning
-Machine Learning Using Spark

-Spark ML to predict fatality rate of dataset
+Manipulation Big Data using Spark to build a machine learning model to predict death due to covid-19.
+Comparing the different model and feature sets.